OpenESDH/OpenESDH-UI/README.md

 ## Branches

-The repository contains both ES5 and ES6 versions of the application that are inherited from forked [Angular Material](https://github.com/angular/material-start) project.
-I don't know what that means.
+The repository contains both ES5 and ES6 branches that are inherited from the forked [Angular Material](https://github.com/angular/material-start) project.
+I don't even know what ES5 and ES6 means.
 We'll probably replace them with branches for testing, etc.

 ## Getting Started